SinnottTM/codeclan_w15_final_project_rw/README.md

   * Umbrella Disability groupings (VI for visual impairment, ID for intellectual disability etc.)
     * NOTE: No specific disabling conditions for the sake of medical confidentiality

-  * Medication information
-    * NOTE: does not need to include exact medications, use medication purpose families instead (Anticonvulsants etc.) and medication form (Capsules etc.)

 * Basic map of Edinburgh/Scotland

 * Search bar for map (Exact business names)

-* Allow users to highlight and save route of particular importance to them (workplace/family address etc.)
+* Allow users to locate and rate locations within the map area

 -----------------------------------------------------------------------------

 ## Possible Extensions

-* Basic travel route calculator around Edinburgh/Scotland

 * Advanced Search bar for map (Business types, coffee shop etc.)

 * Abilities to leave reviews (with scores?) on premises and services for accessibility, professionality of staff etc.

-* Route tagging based on considerations (wheelchair access, light level for VI issues etc)
+* Location tagging based on considerations (wheelchair access, light level for VI issues etc)

 * Profile section, ability to connect with other users

+* Basic travel route calculator around Edinburgh/Scotland

 * Anything else the group feels would be worthwhile
 -----------------------------------------------------------------------------